-After graduating from high school in Florence, Ore. in 1984, Ned moved to Dallas, Texas, where he found groundbreaking work as a bus boy.
-He eventually made his way into the kitchen and was promoted to corporate chef for L&N Seafood Restaurant in 1987, traveling throughout the South, coordinating restaurant openings.
-In 1989 he was promoted to regional chef and moved to Atlanta, Ga., where he was in charge of overseeing kitchen operations for 15 L&N Seafood locations throughout the Southern region.
+In 1984, I graduated high school in Oregon and moved to Dallas, Texas, where I found groundbreaking work… as a bus boy!
+But I eventually made my way into the kitchen and was promoted to corporate chef for L&N Seafood Restaurant in 1987, traveling throughout the South, coordinating restaurant openings.
+Two years later in 1989, I was promoted to regional chef and moved to Atlanta, Ga., where I oversaw kitchen operations for 15 L&N Seafood locations throughout the Southern region.

-But what does any of this have to do with his WRITING credentials?!?
+But what does any of this have to do with his WRITING credentials? you may ask.

 Nothing really, but aren’t you getting hungry?

 During my years in the restaurant business, I continued to write, getting short stories published in dozens of small press magazines.
 In 1999, I was hired as the sports editor for Siuslaw News in Florence, Ore.
 I also began writing a humor column.